 Covid-19 smell and taste loss

-Unfortunately, one in ten people who lose their sense of smell will have persistent smell loss which can last at least eight weeks, but commonly lasts for many months.
-Many people also experience distorted and disgusting smells as they recover.
+Around one in ten people who lose their sense of smell will have persistent smell loss lasting at least eight weeks, and often much longer.
+Many people also experience distorted or unpleasant smells as they recover.
+This is called parosmia, and it is a recognised part of the recovery process.

 Read more about Covid-19 smell loss